TheThingsNetwork/docs/_content/applications/tago/index.md

 ![Add-integration](Tago1.png)

-Here you fill in your Process ID, your access key, and the paste **Authorization** created at TagoIO.
+Here you fill in your Process ID, your access key, and then paste the **Authorization** generated at TagoIO.

 ![Create-integration](Tago3.png)